 Want to learn how to put together really effective Working Agreements?

 If there is one idea at the heart of Scrum and Agile that is most important, it is respecting the people you work with.
-When you empower teams to make decisions about how they work, you use one the most powerful methods to help them be more effective and become high-performing.
+When you empower teams to make decisions about how they work, you use one of the most powerful methods to help them be more effective and become high-performing.

 Working Agreements are a great step toward that improvement.
 In our Certified ScrumMaster workshops, attendees discover how to support and facilitate these kinds of agreements.
 If you are committed to helping create a respectful environment for your team, we invite you to join us to learn how and to gain practical, hands-on experience.